ghga-de/milestones-docs/11-golden_quail/technical_specification.md

 - find resources by matching one of their attributes to a specific value

 Complex query operations will not be supported.
-Resource will be accepted and returned as pydantic models that encapsulate serilization and validation.
+Resources will be accepted and returned as pydantic models that encapsulate serialization and validation.

 There might be too flavours of this protocol:
 One that lets the user of the protocol set the resource ID upon creation.